cyjake/cupid/README.md

 Writing JavaScript is fun.
 Use morden tools like NPM is a bless.
 And JavaScript community have done quite a lot of work.
-Most of the modules required for developing an feed aggregator can be found in NPM registry.
+Most of the modules required for developing a feed aggregator can be found in NPM registry.

 But why the name, why Cupid?